ebzzry/ebzzry.github.io/fkd/en/fallacies.md

 This is committed when a conclusion is made from narrow and limited views.
 This is also called the cherry picking fallacy.
 Mass and social media is notorious of this.

->“Jane is living a blissful and satisfying life because I frequently see her posts on socia reto
+>“Jane is living a blissful and satisfying life because I frequently see her posts on Fazebook
 >that she is happy.”

 The observer ignores the possibility that what he sees may not be true because Jane may only post